 - 2 tablespoons water

-Deflate the dough and divide into 12 equal pieces (about 100g each), and shape into a ball.
+- Deflate the dough and divide into 12 equal pieces (about 100g each), and shape each piece of dough into a ball.
 Place on prepared sheet and press down to flatten.
 Mist with oil, cover, and let rise until about doubled (around 1.5 to 2 hours).

-Place paste into a zip lock bag and cut the tip off.
-Squeeze the paste on top of the buns to make the cross.
+- Place paste into a zip lock bag and cut the tip off or place in a pastry bag.
+Squeeze the paste on top of the buns to make the crosses.

-Bake for bake 20 -25 minutes or until golden brown.
-Remove from oven and heat apricot jam in the microwave strain out the lumps and brush the tops of the buns.
+- Bake the buns for 20 -25 minutes or until golden brown.
+While baking, heat the apricot jam in the microwave and then strain out any lumps.
+When the buns have finished baking, remove them from the oven and brush the tops with a thin layer of apricot jam.
+Let cool slightly and enjoy!